sara-nl/griddocs/source/Pages/General/about_the_grid.rst

 About the Grid
 **************

-In this page you will find general information about the Grid, how it works and what is suited for:
+In this page you will find some general information about the Grid, how it works and what is suited for:

 .. contents::
     :depth: 4